About this place

 Marine turtles use the island beaches in summer for nesting and resting and may be observed from a respectful distance while they dig nests and lay eggs.
 Females often rest at the water line before moving back out to sea, please do not disturb them at this time.

-Thevenard Island is shared tenure.
-There are two leases in addition to the nature reserve:
+Thevenard Island is shared land and there are two leases in addition to the nature reserve:

 Plan when to visit.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!